 I had a few days of rain in the middle of my project so I split this project into two parts.
 In this tutorial I go over how to make the platform, frame the structure, and add the siding.
-Next week, for part two, I will add the trim, make the double doors, as well as build the two lids so stay tuned!
+Next week, for part two, I will add the trim, make the double doors, as well as build the two lids (you can find part two here)

 Here is a video giving an overview of the build: